Cities urge people to stay home on Dutch king's birthday

 Even so, clear blue skies and warm weather sent people crowding into city parks and prompted authorities to tell them to go home and urge others to stay away.

 Many did not pay attention.
-In scenes reminiscent of King’s Day celebrations before the pandemic, a canal-side street near Amsterdam’s historic Westerkerk church were packed with mostly young revelers singing and drinking Tuesday evening.
+In scenes reminiscent of King’s Day celebrations before the pandemic, some canal-side streets near Amsterdam’s historic Westerkerk church were packed with mostly young revelers singing and drinking Tuesday evening.
+Police eventually broke up the gathering when some party-goers started to fight each other.

 Amsterdam's municipal authorities shut off access to two of the city's main parks by early afternoon and urged people to stay away from the Dutch capital, saying it was too busy.
 Two other major cities, Utrecht and Rotterdam, tweeted out similar messages in the afternoon.